BE Lyncis: A Pulsating Star in the Most Eccentric Binary with a Massive Unseen Companion

 \subsection{Broader Implications and Future Prospects}

-BE~Lyn represents a system of singular importance across multiple astrophysical domains.
-First, it is the only known binary pairing a pulsating star with a quiescent black hole.
-This unique configuration opens the novel field of \textit{strong-gravity asteroseismology}, where the pulsations of the primary could, in principle, probe the local spacetime metric perturbed by the black hole companion, especially during the brief, close periastron passages.
+BE~Lyn is a system of singular importance across multiple astrophysical frontiers.
+First, it is the only known binary comprising a pulsating star and a quiescent compact object spanning the mass gap.
+This unique configuration opens the door to \textit{strong-gravity asteroseismology}: in principle, the primary's pulsations could probe the local spacetime metric perturbed by the massive companion, especially during the brief, close periastron passages.

-Second, the discovery validates the pulsation-timing method as a powerful, independent technique for detecting dormant stellar-mass black holes in wide binaries.
-This approach is complementary to radial-velocity and astrometric surveys, being particularly sensitive to long-period systems where other methods require extended baselines.
+Second, this discovery validates the pulsation-timing method as a powerful and independent technique for detecting dormant stellar-mass compact objects in wide binaries.
+Complementary to radial-velocity and astrometric surveys, this approach is particularly sensitive to long-period systems where other methods require extended baselines.